 Who We Are

 Dr. Sarath Guttikunda, Founder/Director, conducts research on air pollution.
-His interest stems from the guidance received during Bachelors at the Indian Institute of Technology (Kharagpur, India) and during Doctorate from the Center for Global & Regional Environmental Research (CGRER) at the University of Iowa (Iowa City, USA).
-He then worked as an air pollution analyst at the World Bank in Washington, DC (USA).
-Since returning to India in 2007, he conducts research in an independent capacity with various organizations and research institutions.
+His interest stems from the guidance received during Bachelors in Chemical Engineering at the Indian Institute of Technology (Kharagpur, India, 1997) and during Doctorate from the Center for Global & Regional Environmental Research (CGRER) at the University of Iowa (Iowa City, USA, 2002).
+He then worked as an air pollution analyst at the World Bank (Washington DC, USA).
+Since returning to India in 2007, he conducts air pollution research in an independent capacity at urban, regional, and global scales.
 He was a visiting faculty at the Indian Institute of Technology (Delhi and Bombay) between 2011-2014 and 2014-2016.
-In 2009 Sarath became part of the global TED fellows community.
+In 2009, Sarath became part of the global TED fellows community.

-Ms. Puja Jawahar, Director, is trained in Economics and Statistics from the University of Mumbai (India) and Environmental Policy from the University of Maryland, College Park (USA).
-She worked as a research assistant at the Resources for the Future (RFF) – one of the leading environmental economics policy think-tanks and as research associate at the International Food Policy Research Institute (IFPRI), both in Washington DC (USA).
-Since returning to India in 2007, she joined the Central Himalayan Rural Action Group (CHiRAG, Uttarakhand, India), to assist them with research design, documentation, and marketing for their product line – Kilmora.
+Ms. Puja Jawahar, Director, is trained in Economics and Statistics from the University of Mumbai (Mumbai, India) and Environmental Policy from the University of Maryland (College Park, USA).
+She worked as a research assistant at the Resources for the Future (RFF) – one of the leading environmental economics policy think-tanks and as research associate at the International Food Policy Research Institute (IFPRI).
+Since returning to India in 2007, she joined the Central Himalayan Rural Action Group (CHiRAG, Mukteswar, India, 2007-2011), to assist them with research design, documentation, and marketing for their product line – Kilmora.

 For regular updates, join our listserve by sending an email to “email@example.com”